nortikin/sverchok/docs/nodes/surface/nurbs_surface.rst

 Dependencies
 ------------

-This node requires Geomdl_ library to work.
+This node can optionally use Geomdl_ library.

 .. _Geomdl: https://onurraufbingol.com/NURBS-Python/